- 474Shares

-The ribbed band is made from single crochets in the back loop.
-This can be a little challenging at first but I find it easier to feel for the next stitch vs only relying on seeing where to put my hook.
 The body is made up of the half double crochet V-stitch, it isn’t as lacy as the more traditional v-stitch made from double crochets which makes for a really warm and cozy hat.
 The half double v-stitch is made by crocheting in a space vs in a stitch.
-This is really the key to working with this particular yarn, no guessing where to put your next stitches.

 Materials

-- Less than 1 skein Lion Brand Homespun Yarn
+- Less than 1 skein Lion Brand Homespun Yarn (aff link) I used the colorway called Painted Desert

-- 6mm/J Clover Amour Crochet Hook
+- 6mm/J Clover Amour Crochet Hook (aff link)

 - Tapestry needle